-The Old Nick Midweek Market is the perfect destination to find all the freshest ingredients you need and to connect directly with farmers and producers.
-With it’s emphasis on locally produced, grown and made products it’s the perfect complement to the established Old Nick merchants.
+The Wednesday Market at Old Nick is the perfect destination to find all the freshest ingredients you need and to connect directly with farmers and producers.
+With its emphasis on locally produced, grown and made products it’s the perfect complement to the established Old Nick merchants.

 A fresh outdoor ‘supermarket’ filled with naturally grown fruit and vegetables, ethically farmed meat and dairy products and tasty homemade foods.
 You’ll also find all manner of handmade and environmentally friendly products.
 As long as it’s local, natural and made with love, you’ll find it at the market.